Governor's Palace (Williamsburg, Virginia): History

 Williamsburg was established as the new capital of the Virginia colony in 1699, and served in that capacity until 1780.
 During most of that period, the Governor's Palace was the official residence of the royal governor.

 Construction and design

 The palace was funded by the House of Burgesses in 1706 at the behest of Lt.
 Governor Edward Nott.
 It was built from 1706 onward.
 In 1710, its first official resident was Lt.
 Governor Alexander Spotswood who served as acting governor; the governor proper, George Hamilton, 1st Earl of Orkney, was absentee and is not known to have visited Virginia.
 Spotswood continued to improve on it until ca. 1720–1722, adding the forecourt, gardens, and various decorations.

 Under Lt.
 Gov. Robert Dinwiddie, from 1751 to 52, it was repaired and renovated, including the addition of a large rear addition featuring a ballroom.

-The exterior of the Governor’s Place inspired the design of the Sigma Nu Theta Chapter fraternity house at the University of Alabama.
+The exterior of the Governor's Palace inspired the design of the Sigma Nu Theta chapter fraternity house at the University of Alabama.